rduvur/FoodDataAnalysis/README.md

 #### clean_food

-We found a considerable amount of troll/ outlier recipes posted to the website which skewed our data (hot cocoa with 45,000 calories per serving).
+We found a considerable amount of troll / outlier recipes posted to the website which skewed our data (hot cocoa with 45,000 calories per serving).
 We wanted to make a separate dataframe that only included recipes and ignored these 'weird' recipes by using the following filters:

 1. Could be made in under 5 hours (300 minutes)